 McQuaid Jesuit seeks to create young men who through experience and discernment can decide, act, and adapt for themselves.
 An experienced faculty and staff recognize that our students master those skills with maturity.
 Therefore, middle school students are given more guidance before making decisions and given less responsibility for fewer decisions.
 As students mature, they are allowed more personal responsibility but are made accountable for themselves and their decisions.

-An all-male Catholic school founded over 60 years ago in the Jesuit tradition of education, McQuaid Jesuit is one of the finest schools in the Rochester area for forming men who are prepared for the rigors of college, who have examined deeply their own faith and convictions, who are open to loving relationships, and who are committed to seeing justice done in the world—in short, a “whole” man.
+McQuaid Jesuit is one of the finest schools in the Rochester area for forming men who are prepared for the rigors of college, who have examined deeply their own faith and convictions, who are open to loving relationships, and who are committed to seeing justice done in the world—in short, a “whole” man.

-Section 3635 of the NYS Education Law requires all non-city districts to provide transportation for students that live within fifteen miles of the school they attend.
+Section 3635 of the NYS Education Law requires all non-city districts to provide transportation for students that live within 15 miles of the school they attend.
 The distances in each case are measured by the nearest available routes from home to school.
 In order to obtain transportation for their children, parents must file requests with the district in which they live.

 Through daily religion classes, annual retreats, and regular opportunities to perform service in the community, McQuaid Jesuit students have the opportunity to nourish their spiritual side—one present in all young men.
 Centuries ago, the Jesuits realized that, in order to teach, they first needed to learn the language of those whom they meant to instruct.
 In the same way, conversations about faith and spirituality and the tenets underlying them—tenets like integrity, honesty, and faith—are the means by which experienced instructors translate theology for our young men.
 Throughout their years at McQuaid, students are continuously challenged to discuss, explore, reflect, and express their individual core beliefs.
 By graduation, students will have developed a bedrock understanding of their own creed upon which they can build the remainder of their lives and through which they can, in the words of St. Ignatius, “Go forth, and set the world on fire.”